fybrik/fybrik/site/docs/contribute/flow.md

 ## Issues and pull requests

-Contributing to Mesh for Data is done following the GitHub workflow of Pull Requests.
+Contributing to Fybrik is done following the GitHub workflow of Pull Requests.

 You should usually open a pull request in the following situations: